 Heidi Madden, Ph.D.

 Heidi Madden is the Librarian for Western European Studies and an Adjunct Assistant Professor in the Department of German Studies.
-She develops collections of materials from and about Europe and provides general research help as well as specialized help on European topics.
+She develops collections of materials from and about Europe and provides research services on European topics.
 Heidi is active in the Western European Studies Section (WESS) of the Association of College and Research Libraries (ACRL) where she has convened the Classical, Medieval Renaissance Discussion Group, the Romance Languages Discussion Group, and the Germanist Discussion Group with programs on information literacy, research methods, digital humanities, and European fiction in translation.
-She will serve as Vice Chair/Chair Elect of WESS during 2011-2012.
+She served as Vice Chair/Chair Elect of WESS during 2011-2012.
 Heidi represents Duke University Libraries in GNARP and CIFNAL within the Center for Research Libraries, and is the chair of the GNARP collection Development Working Group.
 She is a member of the ALA IRC Subcommittee Europe working on exchanges between US and German libraries.

 Originally from the Rhineland-Palatinate Region in Germany, Heidi received a bachelor degree at Uni Tübingen, an M.A. and Ph.D. in Comparative Literature from UNC Chapel Hill, and an M.L.S. from North Carolina Central University.
 Prior to coming to Duke, Heidi was a librarian at the Triangle Research Libraries Network (TRLN) and the UNC School of Information and Library Science.